taherelsheikh/FinTech/README.md

 I have yet to see a machine learning project used for day to day business problems.
 It's either let's figure out how to cure cancer or let's use a boring as hell government datasets to project future crime rates.

-This project uses a couple of supervised learning algorithms and a set of sexy features that really can be used to reflect the level of entrepreneurship in a country
+This project is different and it uses a couple of supervised learning algorithms and a set of sexy features that really can be used to reflect the level of entrepreneurship in a country